raymond1/simple-parser-generator/README-attempt 2.md

 # Simple Parser Generator

 ## Introduction
 This Git repository contains code and documentation for the Simple Parser Generator(SPG), which is a system for generating parsers.
-This README serves as a kind of manual for using it, including details about installation, concepts, the internal language H1, examples, and details on the overall operation.
+This README serves is the primary documentation and includes details about installation, concepts, the internal language H1, examples, and details on the overall operation.
 The SPG currently only has a JavaScript implementation.

 ## General overview
-The SPG implements a V1 virtual machine which is a special minimilistic virtual machine that is meant to operate many small parsing nodes operating together.
+The SPG implements a V1 virtual machine which is a type of virtual machine that exists in memory and can be configured to work as a parser.
 Parsers are written in the H1 language, and get loaded into memory by the SPG Generator object which converts a text representation of a parser into an in-memory parsing program that runs on the V1 virtual machine.

-To understand how the SPG works, it is necessary to understand how the V1 virtual machine works.
+Understanding the V1 virtual machine is a good place to start for understanding how the SPG works.

 ## The V1 virtual machine.

 The V1 virtual machine is a kind of computer.
-It takes in a single input as a string and produces a JavaScript object as output.
+It takes in a single string as input and produces a JavaScript object as output.

 The SPG system uses abstractions to describe parsers:
 1) A virtual machine called V1
 2) The parser description language H1, which describes the workings of an in-memory parser that runs on the V1 virtual machine.
 3) A Generator object that converts parsers written in the H1 language into an in-memory parser that runs on the V1 virtual machine

 Parsers using the SPG system are described in the H1 language.
-The SPG and the SPG Generator object converts an H1 file or string into an in-memory parser that runs according to the V1 model
+The SPG and the SPG Generator object converts an H1 file or string into an in-memory parser that runs according to the V1 model.

 ## Installation